ritishpaul/ritish_blog/_posts/Projects/2020-07-31-Arduino-LCD-Display.markdown

 ![LCD Circuit](/ritish_blog/images/circuitlcd.PNG)

-As you see the circuit you will notice that each wire is color coded with its repsective part.
+As you examine the circuit you will notice that each wire is color coded with its repsective part.
 This being yellow for the LCD display, blue for the 10k potentiometer, and green for the ultrasonic sensor.

 #### LCD Display
-Starting off with the LCD display, the VSS and VDD pins are connected to the ground and 5V rails at the top.
+Starting off with the LCD display, the VSS and VDD pins are connected to the ground and 5V rails at the top of the breadboard.
 VO is connected to the center pin of the potentiometer.
 The RS pin is connected to the 13 pin of the arduino.
 The R/W pin is connected to the ground rail.
 The E pin is connected to pin 12 of the arduino.
 Data pins 4-7 are connected with pins 11, 10, 9, and 8 respectively.
-Lastly, the anode pin for the backlight is connected through a 220 ohm resistor that connects to the 5V rail and cathode pin connects to ground rail.
+Lastly, the anode pin for the backlight is connected through a 220 ohm resistor that connects to the 5V rail and the cathode pin connects to the ground rail.

 #### Potentiometer

 The second component that is required to use an LCD display is a potentiometer.
 The left most pin of it is connected to the ground rail and the right most pin is connected to the 5V rail.
-Thus, this leaves the center pin which is connected to the VD pin of the LCD display.
+Thus, this leaves the center pin that is connected to the VD pin of the LCD display.

 #### Ultrasonic Sensor